Looking for some fun winter inspiration?

 Just because it’s winter it doesn’t mean you have to hibernate until spring!
 The days are shorter, temperatures are cooler and it’s wetter underfoot, but Nature Play SA’s list of 25 things to do in winter provides the perfect opportunity to rug up and head outdoors.

-So grab the raincoats and gumboots and get the children outside.
+So grab the raincoats and gumboots and get the children outside for some fun and fresh air!

 Download the list, place it on the fridge and see how many you and your friends can tick off this winter.